Partial VOROS: A Cost-aware Performance Metric for Binary Classifiers with Precision and Capacity Constraints: PARTIAL AREA AND VOLUME

-\begin{defn}[Lesser classifier] Let $\mathcal{F}_1, \mathcal{F}_2$ be feasible binarized classifiers with ROC coordinates $(h_1,k_1),(h_2,k_2)$ on dataset $\mathcal{D}$.
-Then $\mathcal{F}_1$ is a \textbf{lesser classifier} of $\mathcal{F}_2$ at cost parameter $t$ if it has worse cost: $\text{Cost}_t(h_1,k_1) > \text{Cost}_t(h_2, k_2)$. \end{defn}
+\parbox{0.97\linewidth}{ \begin{defn}[Lesser Classifier] Let $\mathcal{F}_1, \mathcal{F}_2$ be feasible binarized classifiers with ROC coordinates $(h_1,k_1),(h_2,k_2)$ on dataset $\mathcal{D}$.
+Then $\mathcal{F}_1$ is a \textbf{lesser classifier} of $\mathcal{F}_2$ at cost parameter $t$ if it has worse cost: $\text{Cost}_t(h_1,k_1) > \text{Cost}_t(h_2, k_2)$. \end{defn} }

-\begin{defn}[Partial area of lesser classifiers] Let $\mathcal{F}_\tau$ be a feasible classifier and let $t$ be a fractional cost parameter.
-The \textbf{partial area of lesser classifiers}, $A_t^*(\mathcal{F}_{\tau})$ is the area of the portion of the feasible region of ROC space consisting of $\mathcal{F}_{\tau}$'s lesser feasible classifiers using cost parameter $t$. \end{defn}
+\parbox{0.97\linewidth}{ \begin{defn}[Partial Area of Lesser Classifiers] Let $\mathcal{F}_\tau$ be a feasible classifier and let $t$ be a fractional cost parameter.
+The \textbf{partial area of lesser classifiers}, $A_t^*(\mathcal{F}_{\tau})$ is the area of the portion of the feasible region of ROC space consisting of $\mathcal{F}_{\tau}$'s lesser feasible classifiers using cost parameter $t$. \end{defn} }

-By Definition~\ref{lesser} the partial area of lesser classifiers is cost monotone.
+\parbox{0.97\linewidth}{ By Definition~\ref{lesser} the partial area of lesser classifiers is cost monotone.
 Under some values of $\alpha$ and $\kappa$, feasible classifiers may occupy only a small region of ROC space.
 The numerical value of the partial area may thus be small even for the best feasible classifiers.
-For a metric whose value is easy to interpret as good or bad regardless of $\alpha,\kappa$, we recommend a normalization: \begin{defn}[Normalized partial area] Let $\mathcal{F}_\tau$ be a feasible classifier and let $t$ be a fractional cost parameter.
-The \textbf{normalized partial area} of lesser classifiers is the ratio of the partial area of lesser classifiers $A^*_t( \mathcal{F}_\tau )$ to the partial area of all feasible points in ROC space.
+For a metric whose value is easy to interpret as good or bad regardless of $\alpha,\kappa$, we recommend a normalization: }

+\parbox{0.97\linewidth}{ \begin{defn}[Normalized Partial Area] Let $\mathcal{F}_\tau$ be a feasible classifier and let $t$ be a fractional cost parameter.
+The \textbf{normalized partial area} of lesser classifiers is the ratio of the partial area $A^*_t( \mathcal{F}_\tau )$ to the partial area of all feasible points in ROC space. \end{defn} }

-\end{defn} We can compute the denominator in this ratio directly using the area of the feasible region (see appendix).
-If the perfect classifier located at $(0,1)$ in ROC space is feasible, then this denominator is \emph{equivalent} to the area of lesser classifiers for the perfect classifier.
+We can compute the denominator in this ratio directly using the area of the feasible region (see App.~\ref{supp:geometry_cases_satisfying}).
+If the perfect classifier located at $(0,1)$ in ROC space is feasible, then this denominator is \emph{equivalent} to the partial area of lesser classifiers for the perfect classifier.

 Our notion of normalized partial area of lesser classifiers is similar in spirit to the ratio of relevant areas defined by~\citet{morasca2020assessment}.